 Massachusetts Institute of Technology

 Dr. Tonegawa is the Picower Professor of Biology and Neuroscience and director of the RIKEN-MIT Center for Neural Circuit Genetics at the Massachusetts Institute of Technology.
-Dr. Tonegawa was an HHMI investigator at the Massachusetts Institute of Technology from 1988 to 2009.
+Dr. Tonegawa has been an HHMI investigator since 1988, with a short period away from the Institute from 2009 to 2013.

 For many scientists, winning the Nobel Prize is the crowning achievement of their life's work.
 Susumu Tonegawa, who won science's biggest award nearly two decades ago for discovering how the immune system generates a diverse repertoire of antibodies, has continued to make important contributions to science but in an entirely different field: neuroscience.
 Using advanced techniques of gene manipulation, Tonegawa is now unraveling the molecular, cellular, and neural circuit mechanisms that underlie learning and memory.
 His studies have broad implications for the understanding of human memory and learning, and of the ways that deficits in these abilities are linked to psychiatric and neurologic diseases.